Saving Money: Which is Better – Buying or Leasing a Car?

 The most important question to ask yourself before acquiring a vehicle is what the purpose of the car you want to purchase is?
 Is the car for personal or business use?
 If the car you want to obtain is for business purpose then leasing a car may be the better option.

 Leasing a car for your business prevents you from paying initial payments to the car.
 You also do not get to pay the depreciation costs unlike buying a car.
 When buying a car for your business, you will have to pay for the depreciation, among other additional costs.
 Buying a car becomes better when it is for personal use.
+But you have to watch out for damaged cars.

 - Savings for deposit and initial payments